istjohn 9 months ago

 While there are arguments for this sort of thing, it is also based on a wilfull misreading (or no-reading) of what we know about the reasons why people commit crime at all.

-• bko an hour ago
+• bko 9 months ago

 Explain to me why someone that's been arrested 15 times should be let go to terrorize others.